iStreamPlanet/github-actions/terraform-actions/README.md

   command:
     description: "The terraform command to run"
     required: true
+  header_message:
+    description: "Message to add before the terraform output that is posted to a PR"
+    required: false
+    default: ""
   working_directory:
     description: "The directory to run all the commands in"
     required: false